-- Protective Equipment (PPE) to support distancing and other measures to help us comply with relevant CDC, SED, DOH and other requirements and guidelines. - Maximizing in-person instruction time-Our school will expand and maximize inperson instruction time primarily by providing in-person high-intensity school-day and/or after-school tutoring in 2021-22 and in-person instruction in a summer academic program in 2022-23.
-We will also use ARP ESSER funds, along with ESSER I and II funds, to continue implementation of COVID protocols, physical accommodations in classrooms and common space and storage.
-Purchase of personal protective equipment (PPE), including cleaning and disinfectant supplies was accomplished with ESSER 1 funds, In addition, we will support students in transitioning successfully from remote to in-person learning through a series of interesting and engaging afterschool programs including Virtual Homework Assistance in ELA and Math, Dance, and Yoga, through both 202122 and 2022-23 school years. - Operating schools and meeting the needs of students- ARP funds will be spent to support and improve school operations, including support for complying with COVID-19 safety requirements and protocols.
-We are using ESSER I funds to acquire computers for students and staff members.
-We are also using ARP ESSER funds, to purchase software licenses and subscriptions expand use of instructional and operational technology.
-Professional development opportunities focusing on the needs of students resulting from the pandemic are being provided to teachers in ESSER II and ARP ESSER funding. - Purchasing educational technology-ARP ESSER and ESSER 1 funds will be used for the purchase of educational technology.
-Specifically, we intend to use these funds to purchase computers for students and staff members, licensing of assessment and other systems supporting the regular day, afterschool and summer programs, and as well as the addition of computers for students and staff members. - Addressing the impacts of COVID-19 on students, including the impacts of interrupted instruction and learning loss and the impacts on low-income students, students with disabilities (SWDs), English language learners (ELLs) and homeless students-Our school intends to use ARP ESSER, ESSER II and ESSER I funds to address the impact of COVID-19 on all students, including at-risk students, by purchasing instructional materials and hiring additional instructional and academic intervention staff.
+- Equipment (PPE) and furniture to support distancing and other measures to help us comply with relevant CDC, SED, DOH and other requirements and guidelines. - Maximizing in-person instruction time-Our school will expand and maximize inperson instruction time primarily by providing in-person high-intensity school-day and/or after-school tutoring in 2021-22 and in-person instruction in a summer academic program in 2022-23.
+We will also use ARP funds, along with ESSER I and II funds, to continue implementation of COVID protocols, physical accommodations in classrooms and common space and storage.
+Purchase of personal protective equipment (PPE), including cleaning and disinfectant supplies was accomplished with ESSER 1 funds, In addition, we will support students in transitioning successfully from remote to in-person learning through a series of interesting and engaging afterschool programs including photography, chorus, visual arts together with dance and music through both 2021-22 and 2022-23 school years. - Operating schools and meeting the needs of students- ARP funds will be spent to support and improve school operations, including support for complying with COVID-19 safety requirements and protocols.
+We are also using ARP ESSER funds, along with and ESSER 2 funds, to purchase and/or replace laptops for students and teachers and expand use of instructional and operational technology.
+Professional development opportunities focusing on the needs of students resulting from the pandemic are being provided to teachers in both ARP ESSER and ESSER II funding. - Purchasing educational technology-ARP ESSER, ESSER II and ESSER 1 funds will be used for the purchase of educational technology.
+Specifically, we intend to use these funds to purchase educational technology supporting the afterschool photography program as well as the addition of computers for students and staff members. - Addressing the impacts of COVID-19 on students, including the impacts of interrupted instruction and learning loss and the impacts on low-income students, students with disabilities (SWDs), English language learners (ELLs) and homeless students-Our school intends to use ARP ESSER, ESSER II and ESSER I funds to address the impact of COVID-19 on all students, including at-risk students, by purchasing instructional materials and hiring additional instructional and academic intervention staff.
 We will provide additional in-person academic support through high-intensity tutoring and summer programming.
+We will also provide workshops for parents to help them support their children's academic growth and to strengthen school-family connections.